Graylog2/documentation/pages/extended_search.rst

 Field actions
 -------------
-Based on the type of the field and where the menu is opened different actions can be executed from a field.
+Based on the type of the field and where the menu is opened different Field actions are shown when a field name (and not its value) is clicked.

 .. image:: /images/views_field_actions.png